Key takeaways

 How long do I have to pay for PMI?

-If you use an FHA loan to purchase your home, you may be required to pay PMI payments for the entire loan term.
 If you use a conventional private lender loan, once your home reaches 20 percent in equity based on the appraised value or purchase price (whichever is lower), you can typically request PMI be removed.
-There are four ways to remove PMI from your mortgage:
+There are several ways to remove PMI from your mortgage:

-• Request cancellation: Once you fall below the 80 percent loan balance mark, you may request in writing to have your PMI canceled.
+• Request cancellation: Once you reach the 80 percent loan-to-value ratio, you may request in writing to have your PMI canceled.
 You must be current on your payments, have a good payment history and may be required to provide proof the value of the home has not declined and there are no other mortgages or liens.
+Keep in mind that this figure is based on the original appraised value at the time of sale, not your home’s current market value.

 • Automatic termination: Once the principal balance reaches 78 percent of the original home value, the mortgage insurance servicer must automatically terminate PMI.